orthanc-mirrors/orthanc-book/Sphinx/source/plugins/object-storage.rst

 So, if an "api-key" leaks or if the storage is misconfigured, packets of bytes will leak but not PHI since no one will be able to decrypt them.

-Another advantage is that these packets of bytes might eventually not be considered as PHI anymore and eventually help you meet your local regulations (Please check your local regulations).
+Another advantage is that these packets of bytes might eventually not be considered as PHI anymore and potentially help you meet your local regulations (Please check your local regulations).

 However, note that, if you're running entirely in a cloud environment, your decryption keys will still be stored on the cloud infrastructure (VM disks - process RAM) and an attacker could still eventually gain access to this keys.

-If Orthanc is running in your infrastructure with the Index DB on your infrastructure, and files are store in the cloud, the master keys will remain on your infrastructure only and there's no way the data stored in the cloud could be decrypted outside your infrastructure.
+If Orthanc is running in your infrastructure with the Index DB on your infrastructure, and files are stored in the cloud, the master keys will remain on your infrastructure only and there's no way the data stored in the cloud could be decrypted outside your infrastructure.

 Also note that, although the cloud providers also provide client-side encryption, we, as an open-source project,